 For today, I am going to outline my personal favorite pieces; the ones that I always fall back on in my own food photography.
 These are timeless classics that can be used and styled in many different ways.
 One of my biggest tips for food bloggers who are just starting out is to buy props that you can use over and over.
 Things that truly speak to the personal style that you want to put forward in your images.
 They will help to inspire your food message.

-Where to Buy the Best Food Props on a Budget
+Where do I Buy the Best Food Props on a Budget?

 I’m starting with the most important part first!
 Prop shopping can get very expensive, very quickly!
 Here I’m going to share some of my favorite tricks for finding dishes and serve ware that won’t make your wallet cry for mercy!